siheming/mspypeline/doc/source/gallery.rst

     @savefig detection_counts.png width=400 align=center
     plotter.plot_detection_counts("lfq_log2", 0, save_path=None);

+.. _detected-proteins:

 Number of detected proteins
 ****************************
-Created using: :meth:`~mspypeline.BasePlotter.plot_detected_proteins_per_replicate`
+| Created using: :meth:`~mspypeline.BasePlotter.plot_detected_proteins_per_replicate`
+| Analysis options: :ref:`Number of detected proteins <detection-plots>`

 .. autodescriptiononly:: mspypeline.BasePlotter.plot_detected_proteins_per_replicate

-    | Depending on whether :ref:`technical replicates <tech-reps>` should be recognized/averaged (top graph) or not
+    | Depending on whether :ref:`technical replicates <tech-reps>` should be averaged (top graph) or not
       (bottom graph) the data and resulting plot will have different outcomes.
-The number of detected proteins in total and per sample changes as 0 values are handled as missing values ("nan") and neglected when calculating the mean of samples.
+The number of detected proteins  per sample changes as 0 values are handled as missing values ("nan") and neglected when calculating the mean of samples.

 .. ipython:: python